Healthdirect Free Australian health advice you can count on.

 Dehydration in babies and children factsheet | The Sydney Children's Hospitals Network

-Dehydration happens when a child loses fluid from their body faster than they can replace it.
-Severe dehydration can be life-threatening and should be treated as a medical emergency.
+Dehydration happens when a child loses more fluids from their body than they can replace through drinking.
+Severe dehydration can be life-threatening and needs immediate medical attention.

 Read more on Sydney Children's Hospitals Network website